salwaElkaddaoui/DigiCam/README.md

 5. Insert the SD Card on you raspberry pi, and power the latter on.

 - To communicate with the raspberry pi, you can either setup an **ssh connection**, or just **connect a monitor, a mouse and a keyboard to the raspberry pi** and use it as a regular computer (which I did).
-- For those of you who, like me, struggle with the english layout of the keyboard, you can change it to the french layout with `setxkbmap fr`

 ### Docker installation on the Raspberry pi OS
 1. Install **docker.io** instead of **docker-ce**: `sudo apt-get install docker.io`.
 2. Check the installation success with `sudo docker run hello-world`
 3. To spare yourself the pain of typing sudo at each docker command, run `sudo usermod -aG docker <your_username>`

-### Creation of a tensorflow docker image
+### Creation of a tensorflow lite docker image
 #### First: creation of base image from buster (buster is the version name of the Raspberry pi OS)
 I used the first method of [this guide](https://docs.docker.com/develop/develop-images/baseimages/) to create a docker image of buster.
 In short, run these 2 commands from your working directory: